My Grandmother's Yiddish Sayings & Quotes

 What did your grandparents used to tell you???

-A child's tear rends the heavens.
+A bad peace is better than a good war (A shlekhter sholem iz beser vi a guter krig) A child's tear rends the heavens.
 A chip on the shoulder indicates wood higher up.
 A crowd of people, and not one real person among them (A groyse oylem, un nito eyn mentsch) A dog without teeth will also attack a bone.
 A fault-finder complains even that the bride is too pretty.
 A fool grows without rain (A nar vakhst on regn) A fool is his own informer.
 A fool remains a fool (A nar blaybt a nar) A fool says what he knows, and a wise man knows what he says.
-My Favorites | New additions | Alphabetical order | Original Yiddish |
+A fool shows his annoyance at once, but a prudent man overlooks an insult.
+A golden key will open every lock.
+A half truth is a whole lie.
+A homely girl hates the mirror (A meeseh moyd hot faynt dem shpigl) A jest is half a truth.
+A joke driven too far brings home hate.
+A liar should have a good memory A man cannot jump over his own shadow.
+A man comes from the dust and in the dust he will end--and in the meantime it is good to drink a sip of vodka.
+A man is not honest simply because he never had a chance to steal New!
+One of our favorites!
+My Favorites | New additions Alphabetical order | Original Yiddish · My Favorites · New additions · Alphabetical order · Original Yiddish |